stanford-crfm/levanter/docs/Overview.md

-## Memory Use

-Training a TPU

-TPUs have 16GB each

-### Gradient Accumulation

-## jmp: Mixed Precision
-## Distributed Data Loading

-### ZeRO: Parameter Partitioning

 ## Random Gotchas
 ### Pjit's SPMD partitioner gets confused
 Sometimes Jax doesn't shard things the way you want, and this can lead to either huge slow downs or huge memory consumption.
-Jax's `with_sharding_constraint` or haliax's `auto_shard` is your friend here.
-Sometimes a little `with_sharding_constraint` makes things worse, but more makes it better.
+Jax's `with_sharding_constraint` or haliax's `auto_sharded` is your friend here.

 ### Randomness isn't shardable
 Unfortunately, random number generation in Jax is sequential: there's no way to "fast-forward" the RNG.
 Let's say I want to generate a 4096 x 8192 matrix that is sharded along the first axis across 4 nodes.
 Then, I might want to write something like this: